TeamPuzel/strawberry/design/specification.md

 If this usage looks natural then a function is generally designed well, and idiomatic usage of the language is all about finding excellent naming which remains readable.

+In fact it's fine to use more labels

 Additionally the language is very permissive when parsing so that unambiguous use of keywords is allowed:

 ```